by Holly Bortfeld

 - Print out and complete the MCHAT

 So, you’ve done all the above paperwork and you think your child may have autism.
-What do you do next?
+What next?

 Getting a good diagnostician is very important.
-Not all evaluators are good, and a bad diagnostician can cost your child years of lost services so getting it right the first time is important.
-Getting a parent recommendation is the most valuable tool in finding someone to evaluate your child.
+Not all evaluators are good, and a bad diagnostician can cost your child years of lost services.
+Getting it right the first time is important.
+A parent recommendation is the most valuable tool in finding someone to evaluate your child.

 How to find a pediatric developmental specialist to diagnose your child:

-The chances of a medical professional seeking your child out is not high and if your child does have autism, you do not want to wait until your child is in school at age 5 or 6 to get help.
+The chances of a medical professional noticing is not high, and if your child does have autism, you do not want to wait until your child is in school at age 5 or 6 to get help.

-No. You want a recommended medical diagnosis independent of the school that isn’t based on educational criteria or available school programs.
-Whether or not you give the medical diagnosis to the school is purely your choice.
+No. You want a diagnosis independent of the school that isn’t based on educational criteria or available school programs.
+Whether or not you share the diagnosis with the school is purely your choice.

-***Please note: autism can only be diagnosed by qualified medical professional or licensed psychologist.
-School district “school psychologists” are very rarely licensed psychologists, thus they are not qualified to diagnosis autism.
+***Please note: Autism can only be diagnosed by a qualified medical professional or licensed psychologist.
+School psychologists are very rarely licensed psychologists, thus they are not qualified to diagnose autism.
 District evaluations are intended to determine the likelihood that a child has an autism spectrum disorder and/or the child’s IEP eligibility category.
 There is no such thing as an “educational diagnosis” of autism.
-The IEP team should rely on reports medical doctors and/or licensed psychologists to confirm a child’s autism diagnosis.
+The IEP team should rely on reports from medical doctors or licensed psychologists to confirm a child’s autism diagnosis.

 Services.
-Pervasive Development Disorder Not Otherwise Specified (PDD-NOS) or Aspergers will disqualify your child in many states from getting services or support.
-If your child has an autism spectrum disorder, push the doctor to diagnose your child with Autism.
+Services.
+Without a formal diagnosis, your child will not qualify for help, funding and services.
+If your child has autism spectrum disorder, push the doctor to diagnose your child with autism.

-Many recommended specialists have wait lists.
-Sometimes the waiting can be many months long.
-Even after making an appointment, call every week to see if there is an earlier appointment with other diagnosticians and take an earlier appointment if possible.
+Many recommended specialists have waiting lists, which can be many months long.
+Even after making an appointment, call every week to see if there is an earlier appointment with other diagnosticians and take one if possible.
 Remember to ask to be put on a cancellation list so you can get in sooner if there is a cancellation.
-It is better to keep looking for other diagnosticians that you can get into sooner, rather than waiting 6 months since time is crucial at this stage for a child.
-Call all of the developmental pediatricians in an area as far as you can travel to get in sooner if need be.
+It is better to keep looking for other diagnosticians that you can get into sooner, rather than waiting six months, since time is crucial at this stage for a child.
+Call all of the diagnostic specialists in an area as far as you can travel to get in sooner if need be.
 If you do need to wait, make sure you get a copy of your child’s developmental file and scan it to your computer so you can print out whatever you need for the various specialists you may need to see.
 Specialists appreciate prepared and motivated parents.
-Often specialists will help the motivated and prepared families who follow up, call and send in paperwork well before their scheduled appointment.
+Often specialists will help the motivated and prepared families who follow up, call, and send in paperwork well before their scheduled appointment.

 An evaluation appointment will vary depending on the type of diagnostician you choose.

-When performed by a multidisciplinary team, your child will be evaluated by a psychologist or psychiatrist, and therapists such as speech, occupational/sensory and physical therapy who will each run a battery of tests on your child.
+When performed by a multidisciplinary team, your child will be evaluated by a psychologist or psychiatrist and therapists such as speech, occupational/sensory, and physical therapists.
+Each will run a battery of tests on your child.
 This type of evaluation is generally done at a children’s hospital or specialty autism center.
 This appointment may take a few hours or may be done in several appointments.

 A developmental pediatrician will generally ask the parent many questions about the child’s development and current behavior.
 This type of doctor is generally the best for evaluations because they are specially trained for evaluating delays in children.
-It is important to accurately answer the questions about your child and portray the issues.
 Do not be embarrassed to accurately describe concerns and issues.
-It is important to not “sugar coat” and down play any delays.
+It is important not to “sugar coat” and downplay any delays.
 Minimizing or downplaying answers will not help your child in the long run.

-Evaluations should include the doctor asking many questions about your pregnancy, the birth and development of your child as well as family background.
+Evaluations should include the doctor asking many questions about your pregnancy, the birth and development of your child, and your family background.
 The doctor should also get down on the floor and interact with your child to conduct a complete evaluation.